Parameterized Problems Complete for Nondeterministic FPT time and Logarithmic Space: Applications

+\begin{proof} Membership follows immediately since {\sc Precoloring Extension} can be seen as a special case of {\sc List Coloring} in which the precolored vertices have lists of size one.

-\begin{proof} Consider an instance of {\sc List Coloring} with graph $G=(V,E)$ and color lists $L_v$ for all $v\in V$.
-Let ${\cal C} = \bigcup_{v\in V} L_v$ be the set of all colors.
-For each vertex $v$ with color list $L_v$, for each color $\gamma \in {\cal C}\setminus L_v$, add a new vertex that is only adjacent to $v$ and is precolored with $\gamma$.
+We prove hardness via a reduction from {\sc List Coloring}.
+Consider an instance of {\sc List Coloring} with graph $G=(V,E)$ and color lists $C(v)$ for all $v\in V$.
+Let ${\cal C} = \bigcup_{v\in V} C(v)$ be the set of all colors.
+For each vertex $v$ with color list $C(v)$, for each color $\gamma \in {\cal C}\setminus C(v)$, add a new vertex that is only adjacent to $v$ and is precolored with $\gamma$.
 The original vertices are not precolored.
 It is easy to see that we can extend the precoloring of the resulting graph to a proper coloring, if and only if the instance of {\sc List Coloring} has a solution.

 The procedure increases the pathwidth by at most one.
 Indeed, if we are given a path decomposition of $G$, then we can build the path decomposition of the resulting graph as follows.
 We iteratively visit all the bags $X_i$ of the path decomposition.
 Let $v\in X_i$ be a vertex for which $X_i$ is the first bag it appears in (so $i=1$ or $v\not\in X_{i-1}$).
 We create a new bag $X_i \cup \{w\}$ for each new neighbor $w$ of $v$ and place this bag somewhere in between $X_i$ and $X_{i+1}$.
-This transformation can be easily executed with $O(k \log n)$ bits of memory. \end{proof}
+This transformation can be easily executed with $k+O(\log n)$ bits of memory. \end{proof}

-Note that we assume that a path decomposition of the input graph $G$ is given as part of the input.
-We conjecture that such a path decomposition can be found with a non-deterministic algorithm using logarithmic space and `fpt' time, but the details need a careful study.
-Elberfeld et al.~\cite{ElberfeldJT10} show that for each fixed $k$, determining if the treewidth is at most $k$, and if so, finding a tree decomposition of width at most $k$ belongs to $L$.

-From Theorem~\ref{theorem:listcoloring} and Corollary~\ref{corollary:precoloringextension}, we can also directly conclude that {\sc List Coloring} and {\sc Precoloring Extension} are XNLP-hard when parameterized by the treewidth.
-However, we leave membership of these problems when parameterized by treewidth as an open problem.
+From Theorem~\ref{theorem:listcoloring}, and Corollary~\ref{theorem:precoloring} we can also directly conclude that {\sc List Coloring} and {\sc Precoloring Extension} are $\XNLP$-hard when parameterized by the treewidth.
+However, we expect that these problems are not members of XNLP; they are shown to be complete for the class XALP in \cite{BodlaenderGJPP22}, and we conjecture that XNLP is a proper subset of XALP.